Schipperke

 Top Takeaways

-The most important Schipperke information you need to know is that you’re getting a supersized personality in the body of a small dog.
-Schipperkes are high-energy, alert guard dogs who are prone to mischief and barking, so they need obedience training from a confident pet parent as well as daily exercise.
+The most important Schipperke information you need to know is that you’re getting a supersized personality in a small dog’s body.
+Schipperkes are high-energy, alert dogs prone to mischief and barking, so they need obedience training from a confident pet parent and daily exercise.
 In return, they will protect your family with all their heart—they adore kids—and be a playful, loyal companion who adds lots of vibrance to your life.
 The irresistible sparkle in their eye betrays their spirit of unquenchable wonder.

 Expert input provided by Dr. Jerry Klein, Chief Veterinary Officer for the American Kennel Club; Dr. Elizabeth Grey, Veterinarian, President and Hospital Director of Carmel Mountain Ranch Veterinary Hospital, and owner of Dr. Grey’s Play & Stay; Graham Bloem, Certified Dog Trainer & Behavior Expert, Owner & Training Director of Specialty Dog Training; and Dr. Shirley Quillen, Health and Genetics Chair, Schipperke Club of America.